 How To Pause and Resume Powershell and Cmd Scripts In Windows With Examples?

 Powershell is as its name suggest powerful language.
 I have very good features and libraries.
-In this tutorial we will look how to pause powershell in different ways and different behaviours.
+In this tutorial we will look how to pause Powershell in different ways and different behaviors.

 Pause And Wait Input